 Rights of way data available online

 Public rights of way information for Shropshire are now available online on our mapping system.
 The information displayed on the digital working copy will be updated regularly.
-However, if accurate information is needed the only truly reliable source is to view the Definitive Map at the Shirehall, or to carry out a formal search.
+However, if accurate information is needed the only truly reliable source is to view the Definitive Map at Shrewsbury library, or to carry out a formal search.